ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ### Automation, Staging, and Development
 {: #vpc-tg-dns-iam-expand_automation}

 - For production the teams can each have their own [{{site.data.keyword.bpshort}}](https://{DomainName}/schematics/overview) workspace.
-With Schematics, terraform configurations can be executed directly in the cloud where state and output can be shared.
+With Schematics, Terraform configurations can be executed directly in the cloud where state and output can be shared.
 - The Terraform scripts can be adjusted to allow staging and development environments.
 Put these environments into new accounts.
 - A continuous deployment environment can be constructed to move the code and environments through the development, staging and into production.
 Is roll back needed?
 How would this be accomplished?